Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Introduction

 This paper is structured as follows.
-In Section \ref{sec:background} we introduce the dataset, the different network types, i.e., MLP and CNN, as well as the different explanation methods.
-Moreover, we provide a detailed description of XAI evaluation and the assessed five evaluation properties.
-Then, in Section 3\ref{sec:Motiv} we discuss the performance of both networks and provide an example highlighting the risks of an uninformed choice of an explanation method.
-In Section \ref{sec:metrics}, we use a random baseline test to assess the evaluation metrics' compatibility with climate data properties for two metrics in each evaluation property.
-We then discuss the implications of the evaluation properties in the climate context and establish an evaluation guideline based on compatible metrics.
-In Section \ref{sec:Comparison} we rank the performance of the XAI methods in each property based on their evaluation scores.
-We compare the rankings for the MLP and CNN.
-Finally, in section \ref{sec:choice} we present a guideline on using XAI evaluation to choose an optimal explanation and discuss our results and state our conclusions in Section \ref{sec:discuss}.
+In Section \ref{sec:background} we discuss the used dataset and network types, and briefly describe the different analysed explanation methods.
+Section \ref{sec:quantus} introduces XAI evaluation and describe five evaluation properties.
+Then, in Section 4, we first discuss the performance of both network types and provide a motivational example highlighting the risks of an uninformed choice of an explanation method.
+Next, we evaluate different XAI methods applied to the MLP, using two different metrics for each evaluation property, and then compare the XAI evaluation results for the different networks (see Section \ref{sec:metrics} and \ref{sec:Comparison}).
+Finally, in Section \ref{sec:choice}, we present a guideline on using XAI evaluation to choose a suitable XAI method.
+The discussion of our results and our conclusion are presented in Section \ref{sec:discuss}.